Axl Rose: 1990–1993: international success with Use Your Illusion

-1994–2000: Hiatus
+1994–2000: hiatus

-Without consultation from his bandmates, Rose did not renew Gilby Clarke's contract with the band in June 1994, as he claimed Clarke to be only a "hired hand."
+Without consultation from his bandmates, Rose did not renew Gilby Clarke's contract with the band in June 1994, as he claimed Clarke to be only a "hired hand".
 Tension between Rose and Slash reached a breaking point after the latter discovered that Rose had hired his childhood friend Paul "Huge" Tobias as Clarke's replacement.
 Although the band recorded material during this time, it was ultimately not used because, according to Rose, their lack of collaboration prevented them from producing their best work.
+Roses's final public performance until 2001 was covering The Beatles song "Come Together" alongside Bruce Springsteen in January 1994 at the Rock and Roll Hall of Fame induction ceremony.

 In August 1995, Rose legally left the band and created a new partnership under the band's name, a step he said he took "to salvage Guns not steal it".
 Rose reportedly purchased the full rights to the Guns N' Roses name in 1997.
-Slash claimed he and other bandmates signed away rights to the name before a show during the previous tour, with Axl delivering an ultimatum: they had to sign the name over to him or he would not perform.
+Slash claimed he and other bandmates signed away rights to the name before the July 5, 1993, show in Barcelona, Spain with Axl delivering an ultimatum: they had to sign the name over to him or he would not perform.
 (In 2008, however, Rose said Slash's claims were false and that the alleged coercion would have rendered the contract legally untenable.)

 Slash finally left Guns N' Roses in October 1996 due to his differences with Rose, while Matt Sorum was fired in June 1997 after an argument over Tobias's involvement in the band.
 Duff McKagan departed the band in August of that year, leaving Rose and Dizzy Reed as the only remaining band members of the Use Your Illusion era.

 As the stability of Guns N' Roses collapsed, Rose withdrew from public view.
-The band never officially broke up, although it did not tour or perform for several years and no new material was released.
-Rose continued to recruit new musicians to replace band members who either left or were fired.
+The band never officially broke up as Rose continued to recruit new musicians to replace band members who either left or were fired.
 By the late 1990s, he was considered to be a recluse, rarely making public appearances and spending most of his time in his mansion in Malibu.
 In various media reports, he was referred to as the "Howard Hughes of rock" and "rock's greatest recluse".
-Rose was said to spend his nights rehearsing and writing with the various new lineups of Guns N' Roses, working on the band's next album, Chinese Democracy.
+Rose was said to spend his nights writing and rehearsing with the various new lineups of Guns N' Roses, working on the band's next album, Chinese Democracy.